ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 And the BSC concept also suggets that an organization should be examined from four different perspectives:

 1. **Financial (or Stewardship)**: measure an organization's financial performance and also its use of the resources finantially.
-2. **Customer/Stakeholder**: it focuses on performance from the point of view of customers or from the point of view of stackholders.
+2. **Customer/Stakeholder**: it focuses on performance from the point of view of customers or from the point of view of stakeholders.
 3. **Internal Process**: this measure is focused on the quality and efficiency of processes and products, or other key business factor.
 4. **Organization Capacity (or Learning & Growth)**: this last area has the focus on the different kinds of capital and values from the organization:
     4.1.
 Human capital